shimaore/abstracted-birds/src/main-browser.coffee.md

               button 'Change!'

               datalist '#gateway_or_carrier', ->
-                option value:v for v in gateways
+                option value:v for v in ctx.gateways
-                option value:c for c in carriers
+                option value:c for c in ctx.carriers

-            console.log {gateways,carriers}

 When the button is clicked,